 Your mobile game cannot include any content that:

-For a more detailed explanation and thorough list, see our translation of the official 2016 Mobile Game Content Standards.
+For a more detailed explanation and thorough list of the 2016 guidelines, see our translation of the official 2016 Mobile Game Content Standards.

 Loot Box Restrictions